Antione7/ZCEPracticeTest/README.md

 ## License

-This bundle is under the MIT license.
+This app is under the GPLv3 license.
 See the complete license:
 [LICENSE](LICENSE)